THE ULVERSCROFT FOUNDATION

 Applications may be made by downloading, completing and posting the application form available on the Foundation’s website, where further information and guidance about the Foundation’s grants can also be found.
 Applications are also accepted by email.

-The Foundation meets quarterly to consider applications: in January (deadline 15 December), April (deadline 15 March), July (deadline 15 June) and October (deadline 15 September).
+The Foundation meets quarterly to consider applications: in January (deadline 15th December), April (deadline 15th March), July (deadline 15th June) and October (deadline 15th September).
+As soon as one application deadline passes, the next round opens to applications.

-The next application deadline is therefore on Sunday 15th December 2024.
+The next application deadline is on Monday 15th December 2025.